OumarBah506/Title_Operations_SLA_Audit/README.md

 ---

 ## 📊 Data Overview
-* **Source:** Synthetically generated via'Scripts/Data_Generator.py' to model real-world FCT operations.
+* **Source:** Synthetically generated via 'Scripts/Data_Generator.py' to model real-world FCT operations.
 * **Volume:** 50,000 transactional records
 * **Note on File Size:** Due to the scale of the audit, the raw CSV exceeds GitHub's web preview limits but is fully accessible for programmatic analysis via Python and Power BI.